Luehang/react-native-camera-roll-selector/README.md

 ### :small_blue_diamond: `groupTypes`

 The group where the photos will be fetched, one of "Album", "All", "Event", "Faces", "Library", "PhotoStream" and "SavedPhotos".
-Defaults to `"SavedPhotos"`.
+Defaults to `"All"`.

 TYPE | REQUIRED
 ------ | ------